MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 - ~~Prevent the `button` element from wrapping below a menu item~~

-- [ ] The menugroup shading (on the `li` element) is shown only for mouse interactions (the `:hover` pseudoselector).
-Can this be extended to keyboard users and other users?

-- [ ] Flash of competing styles when menugroup shading is applied - could this be scoped only to actually-compound elements?

 - ~~Can the carat be moved closer to the menu text?
 (CSS rules only to change)~~

 ### Interaction